Asphalt volcano

-An asphalt volcano is a rare type of submarine volcano (seamount) first discovered in 2003.
-Several examples have been found: first, along the coasts of the United States and Mexico, and then in other regions of the world; a few are still active.
-Resembling seamounts in structure, they are made entirely of asphalt, and form when natural oil seeps up from the Earth's crust underwater.
+Asphalt volcanoes are a rare variety of submarine volcano (seamount).
+They were unknown before 2003.
+Several examples have been found along the coasts of the United States and Mexico and elsewhere, some still showing activity.
+Asphalt volcanoes resemble other seamounts however they are made entirely of asphalt.
+The structures are thought to form above geologic faults through which petroleum seeps from deeper in the Earth's crust.